laravel/nova-docs/4.0/resources/file-fields.md

 File::make('Disk Image')->acceptedTypes('.dmg,.exe')
 ```

-When using the `acceptedTypes` method, Nova adds the `accepts` attribute to the file input element; therefore, all of the following media types may be provided to the `acceptedTypes` method:
+When using the `acceptedTypes` method, Nova adds the `accept` attribute to the file input element; therefore, all of the following media types may be provided to the `acceptedTypes` method:

 - `.dmg`
 - `.dmg,.exe,.deb`